If one wants to add flow annotation to object type and reuse some of the types, that was annotated in another object type, it can be done like:

 NewProperties to obtain the expected type (means only

 age that has

 SharedProperties type first and then add the annotation to

 SharedProperties, its type will be redefined by further

-SharedProperties and other properties definition, an error will appear one more time, and it will be not easy to track error.
+SharedProperties and other properties definition, an error will appear one more time, and it will be an error that is not easy to track.